zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

         self
     }

 Aha!
-It's argument is a role and it mixes it into our Quote braid.
+Its argument is a role and it mixes it into our Quote braid.
 Let's see what that role is about (again, just search the file for [`role ww`](https://github.com/rakudo/rakudo/blob/94b09ab9280d39438f84cb467d4b3d3042b8f672/src/Perl6/Grammar.nqp#L4846), or simply scroll up a bit):